AksharaSiddharthan/PrepPal/README.md

-# PrepPal
+# Prepal
 Prepal is a simple web app that helps students understand their notes better.
-Upload your syllabus or study material (PDF), ask any question, and get clear answers using AI.
+Upload your syllabus or study material (PDF), ask any questions, and get clear answers using AI.
 Tech Stack
 Frontend: Streamlit
 LLM: OpenAI GPT-3.5